zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_02_en-US_CREATIVITY_FROM_CHAOS.md

 ### ARRANGING THE CREATIVE ALTAR

-Whether literal or metaphorical, the creative space functions as altar—the focal point of the liturgy.
+Whether literal or metaphorical, the creative space functions as altar, the focal point of the liturgy.

 **Arrangement principles:**
 - Tools at hand, organized for use